 Raw jeans are not for everyone.
 Dark, washed jeans will be the best choice for most of our customers.

 However, breaking-in a pair of raw jeans is a project that can be rewarding.
-There is no greater opportunity to create a bond with a garment than with raw denim jeans; no other garment allows you to put your personal stamp on it so dramatically.
+There is no greater opportunity to create a bond with a garment than with raw jeans; no other garment allows you to put your personal stamp on it so dramatically.

 However, only men who are already familiar with raw denim, and men who understand the challenge that comes with breaking-in a pair of raw denim jeans should buy them.